lildann/bookmark/README.md

 ### Instructions for Database Setup and Test Database Setup
 ---
 * Connect to psql in the terminal
 * Create the database using the psql command
 ```
+psql
 CREATE DATABASE bookmark_manager;
 CREATE DATABASE bookmark_manager_test;
 ```